 Post-traumatic stress disorder (PTSD) is a commonly diagnosed condition characterized by emotional and physical symptoms following trauma.
 While the disorder is commonly associated with people who have served in war zones, anyone who has experienced a traumatic event can develop PTSD.
 Many people who struggle with post-traumatic stress disorder also develop substance or alcohol use issues.
-At Serenity House Detox, we understand how PTSD can create complications with addiction, and we’re here to help.
+At Serenity House Detox & Recovery, we understand how PTSD can create complications with addiction, and we’re here to help.
 We help our clients detox comfortably and quickly to prepare for a smooth transition to recovery.

 What Is PTSD?